AlgoLab/MALVIRUS/help/TUTORIAL.md

 ## Accessing the results

-To access the results head back to the "Variant calls" tab where you will find the list of jobs submitted to MALVIRUS.
+To access the results, head back to the "Variant calls" tab where you will find the list of jobs submitted to MALVIRUS.
 You will be presented with a table containing a single entry (`SRR11514750`).

 <img src="geno_table.png" width="500px"/>